Ghostwriter Allen R. Kates, MFAW

 What I didn't know was that this idyllic, picturesque town was used as a prison for political dissidents opposed to the dictatorial regime at the time.
 I talked to people who had been tortured and then exiled there, never to leave or contact their loved ones again.
 The local police began interrogating people about why I was asking so many questions, and I decided it was time to depart.

-Back in Canada, I attended the University of Windsor where, among other things, I studied playwriting, produced several plays, built scale models of sets, and began reading in French.
+Back in Canada, I attended the University of Windsor where, among other things, I studied playwriting, directed several plays, built scale models of sets, and began reading in French.
 Soon I became a television journalist for the CBC and CTV television networks.

-For the next 14 years, I produced, directed and wrote documentaries and current affairs programs throughout the United States and Canada.
+During the next 14 years, I produced, directed and wrote documentaries and current affairs programs throughout the United States and Canada.

-I did stories on mortgage rip-offs,
+I did stories on mortgage rip-offs, a child set on fire by teenagers,

 On the personal front, I renovated a three-story house in Toronto, learning the joys and pitfalls of woodworking, plumbing, wiring, drywalling and cement work.
 For fun, I skied.
 I enjoyed the sport, but my style resembled that of an angry chicken flapping its wings.